-- The lane is a rural C-class road and does not have central road markings for most of its length. - The lane mostly has a 40mph restriction, with a 30mph limit in the Fawkham Green area, and national speed limit applying to the Brands Hatch Road section (c.600m).
-Following a request by the Parish Council for the speed limits along Valley Road to be reviewed against the latest Department for Transport guidelines, Kent County Council has agreed that the current 30mph speed limit can be extended northwards by approximately 1km past the village school and village hall.
-The date for this to take effect is unknown at the time of writing. - The lane has no verge, being bounded by mature hedgerows and, for most of the length, no footpath (as detailed above, there is a section along one side leading from Michaels Lane to the school, approximately 0.5miles in length). - SDC's assessment within the Baldwins Green Conservation Area appraisal in 2003 says: "Fawkham Road, [is] a minor country road linking Fawkham Green to the south with Longfield to the north....Access to major routes is not easy, due to the narrow rural nature of local roads, despite the relative proximity of the motorway network." - Valley Road takes traffic heading south to M25 junction 3/ A20/ M20, and heading north to the A2 at the Bean interchange and the M25 junction 2/Dartford Crossing, as well as to Bluewater Shopping Centre.
+- The lane is a rural C-class road and does not have central road markings for most of its length. - The lane mostly has a 40mph restriction, with national speed limit applying to the Brands Hatch Road section (c.600m).
+Following a request by the Parish Council for the speed limits along Valley Road to be reviewed against the latest Department for Transport guidelines, Kent County Council agreed in 2022 that the 30mph speed limit be extended northwards from the Fawkham Green area by approximately 1km, past the village school and village hall. - The lane has no verge, being bounded by mature hedgerows and, for most of the length, no footpath (as detailed above, there is a section along one side leading from Michaels Lane to the school, approximately 0.5miles in length). - SDC's assessment within the Baldwins Green Conservation Area appraisal in 2003 says: "Fawkham Road, [is] a minor country road linking Fawkham Green to the south with Longfield to the north....Access to major routes is not easy, due to the narrow rural nature of local roads, despite the relative proximity of the motorway network." - Valley Road takes traffic heading south to M25 junction 3/ A20/ M20, and heading north to the A2 at the Bean interchange and the M25 junction 2/Dartford Crossing, as well as to Bluewater Shopping Centre.
 Valley Road is used as a cut through between these major routes and, at times of congestion of any of these main routes, which is frequent, Valley Road becomes heavily trafficked. - Traffic counts commissioned by Kent County Council in November 2019 showed the number of vehicles using Valley Road averaged 23,488 a week in both directions across three locations. - The counts showed the average speed across the three locations was 31.1mph.
-In some locations the average speed exceeded the speed limit at that location. - 5.5m is the minimum width for two cars to pass safely at low speed.
+In some locations the average speed exceeded the speed limit at that location. - 5.5m is the minimum width for two cars to pass safely at low speed5.
 There are many sections of Valley Road which are less than 5.5m wide across both carriageways, especially in the section from the Castle Hill junction to the junction with Fawkham Green Road, meaning two cars cannot pass safely at low speed.
-A measurement survey was undertaken in July 2018 and the results are summarised here: - The narrowest measurement taken was 3.7m, far below the width at which two cars can safely pass at low speed. - None of the 23 measurements taken on the 2 km (1.3 mile) section of Valley Road between Scudders Hill and Sun Hill were at or above 5.5m, and only one was wider than 5m, at 5.04m.
-15 were less than 4.5m, of which five were less than 4m.
-Nine wing mirrors were found on this section during the measurement exercise. - There is a pinch point where the lane passes under the viaduct arch which carries the railway line at the northern boundary of the parish.
+A measurement survey was undertaken in July 2018 and the results are summarised here: